-- Water and Sewerage purification

-- Water and Sewerage reticulation
+- Water and Sewerage purification - Water and Sewerage reticulation

 - Refuse removal and management of landfill sites

 - Vehicle maintenance

 - Streets, storm water and construction

 - Roads and pavements

 - Infrastructure projects

 - EPWP administration

-Senior Operational Manager
+Operational Manager

 The Corporate, Strategic and Community Department are responsible for Corporate and Community services in the Municipality.
-The position is currently vacant and the recruitment process has already commenced.
+The department is under the leadership of Mr George van der Westhuizen.
 This Department oversees the following services: